 "Yes," Klinger said, annoyed.
 "Well, she was murdered most likely under the orders of General Hannibal, like we thought."

 "It seems so to us, if he doesn't like Margaret's family that much."
-Hawkeye seemed certain that this General Hannibal was responsible for holding Margaret incarcerated, but with the evidence mounting towards Winifred's Nazi career, he could have easily said that one of the other agents did the same, but could not find solid evidence for that, too.
+Hawkeye seemed certain that this General Hannibal was responsible for holding Margaret incarcerated, but with the evidence mounting towards Winifred's Nazi career, he could have easily said that one of the other agents did the same.
+However, he could not find solid evidence for that as well.

 Either way, it was one hundred percent certain (more so, in Hawkeye's case), that Margaret was innocent and that she was framed by this organization.

 "General Hannibal is too smart for his own good," Claus informed them.
 "Remember that he commands many people, all of them for the return of the Nazis, but to have time to murder one agent and frame another nurse for it seems a little out of character for him.
-In trying to rule the world, he doesn't have time for one little nurse framing."
+In trying to rule the world, he doesn't have time for one little nurse framing, but to use someone else for their own plan in order to achieve something he wants…that sounds more like him."

 "How would you figure?"
 Hawkeye asked him, his blue eyes angrily staring Claus down.